Madeline Heneghan and Emy Onuora

 Published by Writing on the Wall 2017

-We are told of how the research came about to produce this book and are given a succinct history of Liverpool’s maritime trade and how it at the forefront of the slave trade from 1700.
+We are told how the research for this book came about and are given a succinct history of Liverpool’s maritime trade and how it at the forefront of the slave trade from 1700.
 Gradually non-enslaved blacks, men and women, found work in Britain as servants, labourers and seamen.
 War in 1914 brought opportunities and eventually created pressures that became violent as people became desperate.

 In December 1918 around 8,000 soldiers of the BWIR stationed in Taranto in Italy had been waiting for several months to be demobilised and given a passage home.
 The last straw was when they were ordered to clean the latrines used by Italian soldiers.